PARADOZX/made_to_fit/README.md

     true - elementsHide enabled; when set to true and triggerPoint is not set elements will "unhide" when page loads. false - elementsHide disabled

 * __triggerPoint__ - _Only set this option when `{elementsHide:true}`.
-A trigger point is point on the top/down scroll of the page the user must scroll past that causes hidden elements to reveal themselves._
+A trigger point is a point on the top/down scroll of the page.
+When the user scrolls past this trigger point the hidden elements reveal themselves._

   Default: `{elementsHide : false}`